 Every once in a while everyone needs a little bit of help.
 Whether it is to catch up on overdue bills or cover an emergency expense, a fast personal loan can be a great solution to get you over the hump.
 At Smarter Loans, we use a panel of over 50 industry experts to review and qualify Canada’s best personal loan providers so that we can connect you with only the most trustworthy companies.
-Even if you don’t have perfect credit, we can find a loan provider for you.
-Simply pre-apply online here, or check out the list of reputable companies below.
+Even if you don’t have perfect credit, we can find the right lender to help you get approved for a personal loan.
+Pre-apply for a personal loan online here, or check out the list of reputable Canadian lending companies to find the best rate for you.

-We can help connect you with the top loan providers in Canada.
+We can help connect you with the top personal loan providers in Canada.

 A personal loan is when you borrow a fixed amount for personal needs (as opposed to for business needs) from a lender and agree to paying it back by instalments over a specified timeline.
 Personal loans usually have specific reasons like paying for a home renovation or vehicle.